hentai-chan/lolicon/README.md

     </a>
 </p>

-# Lolicon
+## Abstract

+Lolicon is a STEM project that provides useful utility methods for engineering sciences and educational purposes.
+The project name bears no relationship to anything but my fondness of weird project names.

+## Note

 This is a work in progress.
 Expect frequent changes to the API.
-More information will follow soon.
+As it stands now, this library is not ready for production use yet.

+## Contact

+You can reach me at <dev.hentai-chan@outlook.com> for questions related to this project.